 2) Site Control - Trying to provide the citizens of Buckingham with services that meet everyone's needs, we chose to make the site 24/7 access for all valid stickers.
 This allows everyone to dispose of their solid waste during the most convenient time of the individual.
-Buckingham County Staff can also review, enable, and disable access as needed based on the different needs of the citizens.

-If staff is made aware of abuse, stolen, or loss or decal, access to the sites can be removed and the citizen can now be made aware of the reasoning.
+Buckingham County Staff, through the use of technology, can also control access to the sites with permissions based on the vehicle license decals number.
+If staff is made aware of abuse, stolen, or loss of decal, access to the sites can be removed and the citizen can now be made aware of the reasoning.
+Staff can complete this from any location with internet access, as all sites are connected via VPN tunnel technology.
 Additionally, video surveillance was added to each site in order to verify identities as well as monitor site usage.
+The addition of video surveillance and remote viewing have allowed our solid waste department to identify materials being placed in the wrong containers, quantity at the site, as well as frequency of use.
+The frequency of use will allow us to tailor our monitors to certain times of day, to assist with the disposal of trash.